 As of 2014, Bangladesh was set to revise its National Biodiversity Strategy and Action Plan.

-In 2014, Hasina won her second consecutive term in the 2014 general elections which were a sham and neither free or fair.
+In 2014, Hasina won her second consecutive term in the general elections which were neither free nor fair.

 In 2015, Bangladesh reached the quarter-final of the Cricket World Cup.

-In 2015, land administration was the sector with the most bribery in Bangladesh, followed by education, police and water supply.
+In 2015, land administration was identified as the sector with the most bribery in Bangladesh, followed by education, police and water supply.

 In 2016, Bangladesh reached the final of the Asia Cup.

-In 2016, the annual Mangal Shobhajatra (Bengali New Year parade) organized by the Faculty of Fine Arts of the University of Dhaka on Pohela Boishakh was enlisted as an Intangible cultural heritage by UNESCO.
+In 2016, the annual Mangal Shobhajatra, organized by the Faculty of Fine Arts of the University of Dhaka on Pohela Boishakh, was enlisted as an Intangible cultural heritage by UNESCO.

 In 2017, Bangladesh reached the semi-final of the ICC Champions Trophy.

-In 2018, Bangladesh reached the final of the Asia Cup and the Bangladesh women's national cricket team won the 2018 Women's Twenty20 Asia Cup.
+In 2018, Bangladesh reached the final of the Asia Cup, and the Bangladesh women's national cricket team won the Women's Twenty20 Asia Cup.

-In 2018, Hasina won her third consecutive term in the 2018 general elections which were a sham and neither free or fair.
+In 2018, Hasina won her third consecutive term in the general elections which were neither free nor fair.

-The World Travel and Tourism Council reported in 2019 that the travel and tourism industry in Bangladesh directly generated 1,180,500 jobs in 2018.
+The World Travel and Tourism Council (WTTC) reported in 2019 that the travel and tourism industry in Bangladesh directly generated 1,180,500 jobs in 2018 or 1.9% of the country's total employment.

 Bangladesh's international tourism receipts in 2019 amounted to $391 million.

-In 2019, Bangladesh ratified the UN Treaty on the Prohibition of Nuclear Weapons.
+In 2019, Bangladesh ratified the UN Treaty on the Prohibition of Nuclear Weapons, signaling its commitment to nuclear disarmament.

-In 2019, Bangladeshi archers Ety Khatun and Roman Sana secured multiple gold medals, winning all 10 archery events (both individual and team events) at the South Asian Games.
+In 2019, Bangladeshi archers Ety Khatun and Roman Sana secured multiple gold medals by winning all 10 archery events, encompassing both individual and team competitions, at the South Asian Games.

 In 2020, the Bangladesh national under-19 cricket team won the men's Under-19 Cricket World Cup.

-In 2020, the first conviction under Bangladesh's Torture and Custodial Death (Prevention) Act was announced.
+In 2020, the first conviction under Bangladesh's anti-torture law was announced.

 In December 2021, the United States Department of the Treasury announced sanctions on commanders of the Rapid Action Battalion for extrajudicial killings, torture, and other human rights abuses.